 It'd great to have a private deck, but if your villa doesn't have a ladder down to the water, your overwater villa is incomplete.

-Most of these units range from 3 to 7 feet above the water.
+Most units stand from 3 to 7 feet above the water.
 Although you can dive in from your deck, you may have to find another way to exit the water (such as swimming to an adjacent beach).

 You Might Like a Different Unit Better

 You may find your overwater villa too far from the action... or too exposed to the sun... or too far from the pool.
 At resorts such as Sandals Grande St. Lucian, guests have a wide choice of accommodations.
-Among them are Rondovals, which feature a private pool and hot tub.
+Among them are Rondovals, which feature a private pool.

 The Floor Show May Disappoint